datagrove/mangrove/webrtc/readme.md

 Maybe server becomes authorization only and this becomes the performance critical signaling server.
 Can we make them linkable into a single monolith for ease of deployment though?

+Bootstrappin from oauth

+System 1 uses oauth to validate your identity with Google.
+It gives you a key generated from its own secret * your oauth id.

+System 2 takes the blinded key and returns a value, then you compute your secret key.

+it doesn't work.
+System 1 has everything it needs to ask System 2 for your key.
+You trust one system, that's it.
+What about something like a mixnet, or riposte?

+system 1 gives you signature indicating that you own your email. you provide your blinded email to two different oprfs.
+They give you back keys that you mix.
+Problem is again that the system signing your email has all the power. if you encrypt the email with a pin, the oprf could detect a compromise of the signing system, but it would be expensive.
+It would need to be per email address to avoid bring down everything with a red flag.

+Each device has its own encrypted copy of the master key and its only passed by qr code or bip39.
+Now we want to sign this with a user key, so others can prove that device d belongs to user u, so they are willing to share a secret with d.

+1. Start on chromebook.
+You are in with random device key, but anonymous.
+Now you sign in with chrome, datagrove signs your key and says "this device logged in with email e chrome at time x".
+Other people wanting to share information to e can do a query that returns all the keys that have been identified as associated with e, and seperately envelope those keys.

+Most importantly your existing device can share information to the new device; a notification pops up that another device has logged in and ask you if you want to share keys with it.
+Before it does so it checks that datagrove's key has not been revoked.

 How it might work:

 1. client asks auth server for token, maybe this token is refreshable, stored locally so not every startup needs it.